Illinois Compiled Statutes

 November 1st and December 31st, both inclusive, or a special 3-day, youth-only season between the dates of September 1 and October 31.

-For the purposes of this Section, legal handguns include any centerfire
+For the purposes of this Section, legal handguns and rifles are limited to centerfire

 capability of at least

 500 foot pounds of energy at the muzzle.
+The barrel of a handgun shall be at least 4 inches.
 Full metal jacket bullets may not be

 The Department shall make administrative rules concerning management